Tower of London, Old Billingsgate, & the Monument - Running & Walking Route - 1.5 km

 Best Time to Stride:

-Weekends in the early morning when it's quiet, free from crowds and heavy traffic.
+Weekends in the early morning are quiet, free from crowds and heavy traffic.
 During the day, the area around the Tower of London and London Bridge will be busy with heavy traffic.

 In the early morning, this ancient part of London feels timeless.
 The river reflects the sky, the cobbles gleam, and you can almost hear history echoing through the streets.